SyedAmeenHussaini/Sharepoint_Powerapps_Project/README.md

-Certainly!
-Here’s a description for a GitHub repository for a multi-approval workflow project using SharePoint and PowerApps:

 SharePoint PowerApps Multi-Approval Workflow
 This repository contains the code and resources for creating a multi-approval workflow using SharePoint and PowerApps.
 The workflow allows multiple approvers to review and approve requests, automating the approval process and maintaining a record in SharePoint.